abhishekdipu/notes-dsa/Notes/1. Linear Data structure/5_Hash Tables/0_Info/2_Hashing_concepts/1_how_hashing_works.md

 # how hashing works?

 - In JS, Object is implementation of hashTable.
-- where values can be access superfast using the key.
+- where values can be access super fast using the key.

 ## N/B: